shadowsocks/shadowsocks-rust/README.md

 ```bash
 cargo build
 ```

+NOTE: If you haven't installed libsodium in your system, you can set a environment variable `SODIUM_BUILD_STATIC=yes` to let `libsodium-ffi` to build from source, which requires you to have all the required build tools (including GCC, libtools, etc.).

 Then `sslocal` and `ssserver` will appear in `./target`, it works similarly as the two binaries in the official ShadowSocks' implementation.